oneops/oneops.github.io/_posts/2017-03-10-oneops-release-170308stable.md

 authors: [mmoser]
 ---

-Another weekly release with a few smaller fixes for you from our diverse and distributed team.
+Another weekly release with a few smaller fixes for you from our diverse and distributed team and a gem of a new feature for our advanced users.

 <!--more-->